 Pandemic outbreaks, such as the coronavirus, are expected to be excluded from the terms and conditions of insurance policies.

 The government has a scheme in place to co-fund travel organisations that offer vouchers to clients who cancel a package deal they had booked.
-For cancelled events, you can apply to the RVO for the Subsidy scheme for events cancelled due to corona measures.
+For cancelled events, you can apply to RVO for the TR-SEC subsidy scheme for events cancelled due to corona measures or for the Additional Reimbursement Events (ATE).

 It depends on the type of damage.
 If you miss out on income due to the coronavirus, that is a business damage, or trading loss.
 However, trading loss insurance only covers material damage, and the Insurers Association (Verbond van Verzekeraars) has announced (in Dutch) that income losses due to corona do not fall into that category.